Impact of Connection Admission Process on the Direct Retry Load Balancing Algorithm in Cellular Network: System Model

 Using the nomenclature of~\cite[Sec.
 2 and 3]{tonguz_ieeetmc_2008} this load balancing scheme belongs to a class of direct load balancing schemes.
 It is closest in operation to direct retry~\cite{eklundh_ieeetc_1986}.
 Since we allow at most $K$ available channels to offload traffic from cell 1 to cell 2 (as in simple borrowing scheme~\cite[Sec.
 2]{tonguz_ieeetmc_2008}) we denote our scheme as \emph{direct retry with truncated offloading channel resource pool} (abbreviated as DR$_K$).
 With $K=M_2$ our scheme reduces to classical direct retry, while for $K=0$ it reduces to a system in which no load balancing takes place.

-In our model we do not use a take-back process.
+In our model we do not use a take-back process, i.e. bi-directional load balancing is not considered.
 That is, once connections from group 3 are offloaded onto cell 2, they remain connected to cell 2 during the transmission despite whether or not resources have been freed in cell 1.
 In~\cite{wu_ieeemwc_2004} the authors remark that the take-back process, although more fair to cell 2 because it minimizes blocking at cell 2, is not always advantageous to the network due to the high signaling load that accompanies it.
 Additionally, as in~\cite{tonguz_ieeetmc_2008,wu_ieeejsac_2001}, we do not use queuing, so there is no consideration of a call give-up process~\cite{wu_ieeemwc_2004}.
 Moreover, we do not allow preemption of connections from the TTR by connections that have access to channels only from their respective BSs.

-Note that all variables introduced in this section, as well as all other variables used in this paper are summarized in Table~\ref{tab:variables}.